 The variety of produce on offer at this market is astounding.
-Stalls with colorful local and exotic fruits and vegetables set up shop here on a daily basis during warmer months.
+Stalls stocked with colorful local and exotic fruits and veg set up shop here on a daily basis during warmer months.
 It’s the perfect place to spend an hour or so picking out naturally sweet and savory treats for a picnic or to have on hand for a healthy breakfast.

 The vegetable market (or Cabbage Market as locals call it) is also a great place to see a little slice of Brno life.
 You won’t find many, if any, other tourists hanging around here.

 If your sweet tooth isn’t satisfied by fruit, and you’re craving something more intense your’e in the right place.
 Keep your eyes peeled for a pastel painted truck parked in the square with the a Bozsky kopecek logo on it.
 These cute little trucks serve up succulent scoops of the best vegan ice cream we’ve ever had.
 In fact, we might go so far as to say it’s some of the best ice cream we’ve ever had.
 Vegan or not.

 The flavors change daily so the menu is always a surprise.
 Word to the wise, if they have the raspberry cardamom get it!

 If you’re looking for a full-on meal or some local products to bring home you can get that too.
 Just stop by the indoor food market called Dům potravin.
 It’s located in one of the few modern buildings surrounding the square.
 This multi-floor market contains high-end shops, bakeries, bistros, cafes, and restaurants.